nodebits/nodebits.org/articles/linux-joystick.markdown

 Everyone knows that NodeJS can be used to make  über fast webservers.
 But did you know that it's good for low level tasks too?
-In this article we'll write a joystick driver for linux.
+In this article we'll write a joystick driver for Linux.
 Technically it's not that low level, the kernel is handling the hard bits for us, but the results are still very cool.

 ![f310](/linux-joystick/f310.png)

-Those who have seen my past experiments with [SDL][] and [OpenGL][] in node know that I love to give demos where I hook up a usb gamepad to a node server and do something cool with it.
+Those who have seen my past experiments with [SDL][] and [OpenGL][] in NodeJS know that I love to give demos where I hook up a usb gamepad to a NodeJS server and do something cool with it.
 The problem was that I needed C++ bindings to libSDL to be able to talk to the gamepad.